Skip to main content

 Aerial view of 90 Washington Street showing a large paved site bordered by Washington Street and surrounding buildings

-The City of Somerville and the Somerville Redevelopment Authority (SRA) seek proposals from a development team capable of delivering a transformative, mixed-use development project at 90 Washington Street.
+The City of Somerville and the Somerville Redevelopment Authority (SRA) are currently undertaking a Request for Proposals (RFP) process to select a development team capable of delivering a transformative, mixed-use development project at 90 Washington Street.
 This is a nearly four-acre, transit-served site at the intersection of the Union Square, Brickbottom, and East Somerville neighborhoods and steps away from the East Somerville MBTA Green Line Station.

 Through community engagement and consultation with the City Council, the City and SRA have established the following development objectives for the site: